yhnavein/npm-check/README.md

 Ignore dependencies that match specified glob.

-`$ npm-check -i babel-*` will ignore all dependencies starting with 'babel-'.
+`$ yarn-check -i babel-*` will ignore all dependencies starting with 'babel-'.

 #### `-E, --save-exact`